ivonaaaa/ivonaaaa/README.md

   <img src="https://readme-typing-svg.herokuapp.com/?font=Poppins&size=40&color=87CEEB&center=true&vCenter=true&width=700&height=80&duration=3000&pause=1000&repeat=false&lines=Welcome+to+my+GitHub+profile!">
 </div>

-### <div align="center">I'm Ivona Ercegovac, a young developer based in Croatia who likes puzzles - one line of code or game level at a time :)<br/>Here you will find some of the projects and skills I've been working on.
+### <div align="center">I'm Ivona Ercegovac, a Junior Developer based in Croatia who likes puzzles - one block of code or game level at a time :)<br/>Here you will find some of the projects and skills I've been working on.
 Feel free to explore and reach out.</div>

 <div align="center">
   <a href="mailto:ivonaa.e@gmail.com">